Lakr233/Litext/README.md

 # Litext

-A tiny rich-text supporting library for iOS.
+A lightweight rich-text library for UIKit and AppKit platforms.

+**Note: This fork is reimplemented in Swift.
+While we've maintained API compatibility with the original, 100% compatibility is not guaranteed.**

 ## Features

-- High performance text layout and rendering.
+- ⚡️ High performance text layout and rendering
-- Attachments embedding with native view supports.
+- 📎 Native view embedding via attachments
-- Clickable links supports.
+- 🔗 Clickable links support
-- Custom draw callbacks.
+- 🎨 Custom drawing callbacks
-- Auto layout integration (experimental).
+- 📐 Auto layout integration (experimental)

 ![Screenshot](./Artworks/screenshot.png)

 ## Supported Platforms

-- macOS (11.0+)
+- macOS 11.0+
-- iOS (13.0+)
+- iOS 13.0+

-## Getting Started
+## Installation

 Add Litext as a dependency in your `Package.swift` file: